artall64/cyprus-decentralized-meetup/dc.md

 ---
 ### Plasma Cash
 - Easy to implement :thumbsup:
+- User track only his own coin :thumbsup:
 - Doesn't have minimal viable plasma vulnerability :thumbsup:
-- Only non-fungible assets e.g ERC721 tokens :thumbsdown:
+- Suites well only non-fungible assets e.g ERC721 tokens :thumbsdown:
 <br>
 #### :no_entry_sign: Showstopper:
 History is growing too fast; it's not possible to store the history on the light client, e.g. mobile client